Family Member Arrested? Support Your Relative

 National Institute of Mental Health (NIMH)

 For the Institute to continue fulfilling this vital public health mission, it must foster innovative thinking and ensure that a full array of novel scientific perspectives are used to further discovery in the evolving science of brain, behavior, and experience.
-In this way, breakthroughs in science can become breakthroughs for all people with mental illnesses.
+In this way, breakthroughs in science can become breakthroughs for all people with mental health considerations/conditions.

 In support of this mission, NIMH will generate research and promote research training to fulfill the following four objectives: